Step 3: New Student Orientation

 Find Your Community:

 In addition, each program has a designated counselor and often additional tutoring.
-You will learn all about the First Year communities at any All-in-One Day.
+You will learn all about the Year-One communities at any All-in-One Day.
 You can also find their information here:

 - Writing Success Project